-Radish (Raphanus sativus L.) is one of the most important root crops belonging to the family Cruciferae and having a chromosome number 2n = 2x = 18.
-It is originated in Europe and Asia.
-Radish is derived from the Latin word "radix".
-India is the second largest producer of horticulture after China.
-Remarkable progress has been made in area expansion resulting in higher production of radish over the last few decades.
+Radish (Raphanussativus L.) is one of the most important root crops belonging toof the family Cruciferaeand having has a chromosome number 2n = 2x = 18.
+It is originated in Europe and Asia around which years .
+Radish is derived from the Latin word "radix should be the opening sentence".
+India is the second largest producer of horticulture quote the statistics after China.
+Remarkable progress has been made in area of expansion resulting in higher production of radish over the last few decades quote figures.
 Over the last decade, the area under horticulture grew by 2.6 per cent per annum and annual production increased by 4.8 per cent.
 During 2017-2018 area under vegetables was 10.26 million hectares with a production of 184.40 metric tonnes.
 In India, radish was grown over an area of 212 million hectares in 2018-19 with an annual production of 3316 metric tonnes (nhb.gov.in).
 It is mainly grown in West Bengal, Bihar, Uttar Pradesh, Karnataka, Punjab, Maharashtra and Assam.
-According to the Directorate of Horticulture and Farm Forestry (2020) the area and production of white radish in Chhattisgarh was 13,253 ha and 2,38,496 MT respectively.
-However in Bastar its commercial cultivation has not been reported yet.
+According to the Directorate of Horticulture and Farm Forestry (2020) the area and under production of white radish in Chhattisgarh was 13,253 ha and 2,38,496 MT respectively.
+However in Bastarits-commercial cultivation has not been reported yet.
 Radish is a root cum leafy vegetable suitable for tropical and temperate climates.
-The leaves and roots are consumed both as salad and as cooked vegetable (Thamburaj and Singh, 2005).
+The leaves and roots are consumed both as salad and as cooked vegetable(Thamburaj and Singh, 2005).
 Radish roots vary greatly in size, shape and other external characters as well as for the time upto which they remain edible.
 Depending upon the cultivar, the length may vary from 25-30 cm.
 Its shape varies from cylindrical to long tapering and the external colour may be white or different shades of scarlet.
 Various flesh coloured variety has also been developed.
 The new trend in vegetable production is not only to obtain higher yields but also to have better quality produce, as producers are getting higher price for quality produce.
 There are several factors like variety, season of planting, nutrition and irrigation which plays a dominant role in yield contribution and quality production.